jes/ngindock/README.md

 ## Contact

-Ngindock was developed by James Stanley.
+Ngindock is developed by James Stanley.
 You can email me on james@incoherency.co.uk or read my blog at https://incoherency.co.uk/.